bham-carpentries/git-novice-python-ci/_episodes/08-conflict.md

 {: .output}

 To finish merging,
-we add `mars.txt` to the changes being made by the merge and then commit:
+we add `functions.py` to the changes being made by the merge and then commit:

 ~~~
-$ git add mars.txt
+$ git add functions.py
 $ git status
 ~~~
 {: .bash}